oboznyiM/wordle/README.md

 It's a simple Wordle game with emphasis put on the logic.
 It lacks some animations but should work completely fine with repeating letters and detecting&displaying yellow and green blocks.
+It is scalable, i.e. should work fine if you change the constants for the number of words and guessed word in lines 21 and 22 of components/App.js.
+I planned to add "difficulty levels" but I didn't manage to add form support from the user.